-Lithuanian Free Market Institute in partnership in partnership with F. A. Hayek SY0-301 Foundation (Slovakia), Civil Development Forum (FOR) (Poland), Institute of Economic and Social Studies (INESS) (Slovakia), Institute for Market Economics (IME) (Bulgaria), Centre for 200-120 Economic and Market Analyses (CETA), (Czech Republic)and the Friedrich Naumann Foundation for Freedom (Germany) contributed to the public consultation of European Commission on unconventional fossil fuels (e.g. shale gas) in Europe, which took place from 20.12.2012 to 23.03.2013.
+Lithuanian Free Market Institute in partnership with F. A. Hayek SY0-301 Foundation (Slovakia), Civil Development Forum (FOR) (Poland), Institute of Economic and Social Studies (INESS) (Slovakia), Institute for Market Economics (IME) (Bulgaria), Centre for 200-120 Economic and Market Analyses (CETA), (Czech Republic)and the Friedrich Naumann Foundation for Freedom (Germany) contributed to the public consultation of European Commission on unconventional fossil fuels (e.g. shale gas) in Europe, which took place from 20.12.2012 to 23.03.2013.

 Unconventional fossil fuels in Europe